c0xc/fedora-release-upgrade-gui/README.md

 This is a very simple helper script that ideally shouldn't be necessary at all.
 So there are quite a few things that it *could* do (but doesn't).

+- The release check may fail from time to time
+  ("A newer release could not be found").
 - It should check online for the latest **stable** release.
 - It could do some additional cleanup work.
 - It could show some sort of message after the system has been rebooted